sachk/pterodactyl-daemon-Dockerfile/README.md

 *This container requires a host running a recent version of docker and docker-compose*

+First, clone the repo with ```git clone -b travis https://github.com/sachk/pterodactyl-daemon-dockerfile.git```

-First, edit the docker-compose.yml file to reflect your setup
+Then, change the docker-compose.yml file to reflect your configuration.

 In particular, change the **ports** and **volumes** sections